Shopify/draggable/src/Plugins/SnapMirror/README.md

 **`relativePoints {Array<Object>}`**
 An object with `x` and `y` properties.
-The `relativePoints` option lets you set where the drag element should snap.
+The `relativePoints` option lets you set where the dragging mirror element should snap.

 **`range {Object|Function}`**
 The `range` option lets you set the default range for all targets.